Cloud is around us

 For engineers, the civil and structural engineering industry is dynamic and ever-changing.
 It has to adapt to a booming market, a delayed project, or a lull economy.
 That is where cloud based construction software or platform engineering shines in the industry with its adaptability.
 Still, not all companies have adopted this method over traditional software and engineering calculation design methods.

 So the question worth asking is: Why not move to cloud-based engineering?

 Faster and lighter engineering design

-To understand the problem more clearly, let’s compare traditional and cloud-based engineering methodologies.
+To understand the problem more clearly, and therefore the advantages of cloud based software, let’s compare traditional and cloud-based engineering methodologies.

 For example, engineers have to abide by specific design codes in structural design.
 This determines design limitations like a wall's maximum and minimum thickness or the materials’ minimum strength.